-It is by far the simplest method to calculate depreciation that basically involves a longer period of time to expense an asset than the time when it was purchased.
+It is by far the simplest method to calculate depreciation which basically involves a longer period of time to expense an asset than the time when it was purchased.
 It is calculated by simply dividing the difference between the cost of a property and the expected salvage amount by the number of years it is expected to be put into use.

 This makes amortization and calculation simpler and easier to understand.
 Businesses and companies use amortization for certain select intangible assets such as patents and software along with depreciation in physical assets.

-We may use both the conventions to expense an asset over a longer period of time that is not limited to merely the time of purchase.
-In other words, companies can stretch the cost of assets over numerous different time frames, which causes them significant benefit from the asset without deducting the full cost from the net income of the property.
+We may use both conventions to expense an asset over a longer period of time that is not limited to merely the time of purchase.
+In other words, companies can stretch the cost of assets over numerous different time frames, which causes them significant benefits from the asset without deducting the full cost from the net income of the property.
 Straight Line Basis can be calculated quite easily using the following three variables:

 Straight Line Basis = (Purchase Price of Asset – Salvage Value) / (Estimated